 If you’re looking to use a shutter speed slower than 1/60th of a second, use a camera with image stabilization — or a tripod — to say bye-bye to blur.

 When Do I Use Slow Shutter Speeds?

-You’ll find that some cameras offer shutter speeds of 10 seconds, 30 seconds, etc. These are used in low light situations or when the photographer is attempting to capture special effects or movements.
+What is a slow shutter speed?
+This means that the camera's sensor is exposed to light for a longer time, which can result in various creative effects in the resulting photo.
+You’ll find that some cameras offer options of 10 seconds, 30 seconds, etc. These are used in low-light situations or when the photographer is attempting to capture special effects or movements.

 How Does Shutter Speed Work With Movement?